3MAH/3mah.github.io/_pages/gallery.md

 ## TPMS-Based and Strut-Based Lattices for Biomedical Applications

 A numerical investigation of the effective mechanical properties and local stress distributions of Triply Periodic Minimal Surface (TPMS)-based and strut-based lattice structures for biomedical applications.
-Using Microgen for geometry generation and fedOO for finite element analysis, this study compares different lattice topologies in terms of stiffness, strength and stress concentration, providing guidelines for the design of bone implants and tissue engineering scaffolds.
+Using Microgen for geometry generation and fedoo for finite element analysis, this study compares different lattice topologies in terms of stiffness, strength and stress concentration, providing guidelines for the design of bone implants and tissue engineering scaffolds.

 {% include figure image_path="/assets/images/gallery/2022_TPMS_lattices.png" caption="Workflow of the numerical investigation: TPMS-based and strut-based unit cell designs are generated, periodic homogenization is applied to compute effective elastic properties and local stress distributions, and stress fields are compared at equivalent stiffness across topologies." %}